mslinn/jekyll_qr_generator/README.md

 This Jekyll plugin creates an SVG image for every web page on the Jekyll website, in the `/assets/images/qrcodes/` directory.

-The SVG will have the same name as the web page that it is made for, with an `.svg` file type instead of an `.html` file type, and the QR code path starts with `/assets/images/qrcodes`.
+Within the `/assets/images/qrcodes` directory, the generated SVG files will have the same file path as the web page that they were made for, with an `.svg` file type instead of an `.html` file type.

 For example, the Jekyll page at `/blog/2024/03/25/2022-05-01-test2.html` will use the image at `/assets/images/qrcodes/blog/2024/03/25/2022-05-01-test2.svg`.

 The plugin adds the path to the relevant SVG image in a data attribute called `qrcode` to each Jekyll page and document.
+A Jekyll page or template can retrieve the path from the data attribute by using this incantation:
+`{{page['qrcode']}}`.

+### Jekyll Template

-Place the QR code on each page by adding the following to a template:
+Place the QR code on each page by adding the following to a template.
+The only attribute which must be used exactly as shown is `src`.

 ```html
 <img